 "Rafet Pasha, the late Governor of Bitlis, was sent to Samsoun with express orders to become a scourge to the Greeks.
 He did the work thoroughly.
 Over a hundred and fifty thousand were deported in this district and in Trebizond."

-An analysis of some of the regions affected and other documentary evidence.
+A focus on some of the regions affected and other documentary evidence.